denk0403/Pacman/README.md

 # Pacman
-First Attempt at Pacman game using Swing
+First Attempt at Pacman game using Swing.
 It kinda works.. for like 2 minutes

 It looks like this: